Demographics of the Republic of Ireland: Support and opposition

 Migrants are supported/represented by the Immigrant Council of Ireland, Irish Refugee Council, Movement of Asylum Seekers in Ireland, Nasc and the state's Irish Naturalisation and Immigration Service.
 They are managed by the International Protection Accommodation Service under the Department of Children, Equality, Disability, Integration and Youth (DCEDIY) as well being policed by the Garda National Immigration Bureau.

 Some minor parties have voiced opposition to immigration in the country and its capability to continue to let refugees in; that "Ireland is full".
 They include the National Party and the Irish Freedom Party.
 In May 2023, a Red C/The Business Post poll found that 75% of people thought that Ireland is taking in too many refugees.

 The DCEDIY projected a shortfall of 15,000 beds for refugees in December 2022 and admitted that there was mounting pressure to house 65,000 people.

 Approximately 7,400 refugee adults and children were projected to be living in 38 "direct provision" centres across 17 counties in Ireland by the end of April 2020.
 The government of Ireland have said that they project to end direct provision by 2024 and are looking towards alternative forms of accommodation.

 Religion

 Ireland is a predominantly Christian country.
 The majority are Catholic; however, the number of people who declare themselves Catholic has been declining in recent years.
 Irreligion has increased since 2016 with 14% declaring 'No Religion' in 2022, meaning this is the second largest religious affiliation in Ireland.
 Immigration has also brought other faiths, with Islam at 1.7%, or over 83,000 people.
 As well as Hinduism, with 33,043 Hindus in the state.
+There are 2,193 members of the Jewish community in Ireland, according to the 2022 Census.